Bumpy metric theorem in the sense of Man{\'e} for non-convex Hamiltonians: Perturbing the linearized maps.

 In order to prove Theorem \ref{thm-pert} we need to understand to what extent the linearized transition map $L_u(\delta)$ can be chosen by choosing the admissible potential $u$.
-Note that any compactly supported smooth curve $B(t):]0, \delta[\rightarrow \mS(d)$ is the curve $B_u(t)$ associated to some admissible potential $u$.
-So we are reduced to the following non-autonomous linear control problem:
+Note that any compactly supported smooth curve $B(t):]0, \delta[\rightarrow \mS(d)$ can be obtained from an admissible potential, in the sense that there exists an admissible potential $u$ such that $B(t)=B_u(t)$.
+So we are reduced to the following non-autonomous bilinear control problem: